Punjabi Hindus: Culture and religion

 As Hindus believe that dharma is universal and evolves with time, many Hindus also value other spiritual paths and religious traditions.
-They believe that any traditions that are equally able to nurture one's Atman should be accepted and taught.
-Hinduism itself encourages any being to reach their own self-realization in their own unique way either through Bhagavan or through other means of devotion and meditation.
+They believe that any traditions that are equally able to nurture one's atman should be accepted and taught.
+Hinduism itself encourages any being to reach their own self-realization in their own unique way either through bhagavan or through other means of devotion and meditation.

 The Punjabi Hindus continue heterogeneous religious practices in spiritual kinship with Sikhism.
 This not only includes veneration of the Sikh gurus in private practice but also visits to Sikh gurdwaras in addition to Hindu temples.

-According to Anjali Gera Roy, The Hindu Punjabis of Western Punjab settled away from their ancestral homeland during 1947 partition, speak a hybrid language based on Punjabi and Hindi (or Hindi with Punjabi accent).
+According to Anjali Gera Roy, the Hindu Punjabis of Western Punjab settled away from their ancestral homeland during 1947 partition, speak a hybrid language based on Punjabi and Hindi (or Hindi with Punjabi accent).

 Udasis

-Udasi is a religious sect of ascetic sadhus centered in Punjab Region.
+Udasi is a religious sect of ascetic sadhus centered in the Punjab region.
 The Udasis were key interpreters of the Sikh philosophy and the custodians of important Sikh shrines until the Akali movement.
 They brought many converts into the Sikh fold during the 18th and the early 19th centuries.
 However, their religious practices border on a syncretism of Sikhism and Hinduism.
 When the Singh Sabha, dominated by Tat Khalsa Sikhs, redefined the Sikh identity in the early 20th century, the Udasi mahants were expelled from the Sikh shrines.
 Since then, the Udasis have increasingly regarded themselves as Hindus rather than Sikhs.

 Nanakpanthis

-Numerous Punjabi Hindus are Nanakpanthi, who revere Guru Nanak alongside their Hindu deities but without following the other gurus, and nor identify as Sikhs in terms of religious affiliation; at the time of the 1891 census of British Punjab, it has been estimated that, out of the 1,8 million Sikhs around 579,000 were Hindu Nanakpanthis, but in later classifications the definitions of "Hindu" and "Sikh" would be more precise and the Hindu Nanakpanthis would stop being counted as "Sikhs".
+Numerous Punjabi Hindus are Nanakpanthi, who revere Guru Nanak alongside their Hindu deities but without following the other gurus, and nor identify as Sikhs in terms of religious affiliation; at the time of the 1891 census of British Punjab, it has been estimated that, out of the 1.8 million Sikhs around 579,000 were Hindu Nanakpanthis, but in later classifications the definitions of "Hindu" and "Sikh" would be more precise and the Hindu Nanakpanthis would stop being counted as "Sikhs".